-And when Kunin is angry, it pays to pay attention.
-After all, she’s got impressive social change credentials.
+And when an impressive agent of social change such as Kunin becomes angry, it pays to pay attention.

 Kunin was the first female governor of Vermont (1985-1991).
 And she was an activist governor, at that.
 She was the first Jewish governor of Vermont, for that matter.
 The first Jewish woman ever elected governor of a U.S. state.
 The first woman in U.S. history to be elected governor three times.
 The fourth woman to be elected governor in her own right (instead of inheriting the position from a deceased husband.)

 After she left office, she founded the Institute for Sustainable Communities, which for more than 20 years has done successful community-building projects in 24 countries, including the U.S.